Sunspot simulations with MURaM -- I. Parameter study using potential field initial conditions: Summary and conclusion

-Comparison with failed simulations shows that, at least for low-resolution simulations with potential field top boundary conditions, we only get a realistic-looking sunspot with outwards flow in a sufficiently wide penumbra, while flux keeps emerging in the outer parts of the spot.\footnote{The causes behind the flux emergence in our simulations relate to the unphysical entropy enhancement during the initial transient and are beyond the scope of this article.} We speculate that any low-density plasma in $\cap$-shaped magnetic field lines below the surface might be sufficient to drive flux emergence and create penumbrae as in our simulations.
+Comparisons with failed simulations show that -- at least for low-resolution simulations with potential field top boundary conditions -- we only get a realistic-looking sunspot with outwards flow in a sufficiently wide penumbra, while flux keeps emerging in the outer parts of the spot.\footnote{The causes behind the flux emergence in our simulations relate to the unphysical entropy enhancement during the initial transient and are beyond the scope of this article.} We speculate that any low-density plasma in $\cap$-shaped magnetic field lines below the surface might be sufficient to drive flux emergence and create penumbrae as in our simulations.

 However, observations suggest that an overlying canopy is required to form a stable penumbra with Evershed flows \citep{Lindner+2023, Chifu+2025}.
-Older simulations achieved this by forcing the field to be more inclined at the top boundary, such that the inclined field drives the Evershed flows.
-The presence of Evershed flows in some of the filaments of our high-resolution simulations, and their absence in the low-resolution simulations, indicates that insufficient resolution is an inhibiting factor for Evershed flows, consistent with preliminary reports by \citet{2025ghh..confE..13R}.
-We speculate that embedding the spot in a much larger (in all dimensions\llabel{line:extend_up}, above and below the photosphere) simulation box, including a small-scale dynamo run which allows a canopy to form naturally, might also force the field to be sufficiently inclined, so that Evershed flows might form even in low-resolution simulations, if the spot is placed in the right location.
+Older simulations have achieved this by forcing the field to be more inclined at the top boundary, so that the inclined field drives the Evershed flows.
+The presence of Evershed flows in some of the filaments of our high-resolution simulations, coupled with their absence in low-resolution simulations, indicates that insufficient resolution is an inhibiting factor for Evershed flows, in line with preliminary \mbox{reports} from \citet{2025ghh..confE..13R}.
+We speculate that embedding the spot in a much larger simulation box (across all dimensions above and below the photosphere), while including a small-scale dynamo run that allows a canopy to form naturally, might also force the field to be sufficiently inclined.
+As a result, Evershed flows might indeed form even in low-resolution simulations if the spot is placed in the right location.